tz-earl/tz-earl.github.io/_posts/2019-08-13-regressing-a-multivariate-function.md

 date:   2019-08-11 00:00:00 -0700
 categories:
 ---
 My friend Peter is an applied mathematician who did some work in fluid dynamics.
 He wrote MatLab code to implement a mathematical function that calculates a maximal value of a variable K given four variables as inputs.
+MatLab is a numerical computing environment that includes its own programming language.

-As an exercise I decided to try implementing that function using some kind of machine learning (ML) model.
-I had no other reason for doing so — the function is readily implemented in fewer than two hundred lines of MatLab code that runs fast.
-This was purely an exploratory exercise as part of my studies in machine learning.
+As an exploratory and fun exercise, I decided to try implementing that function using some kind of machine learning model.

 For my purposes it was not necessary to understand the physics of what the inputs and the outputs mean, although it should be noted that the math is somewhat complex in that it applies polynomials in various terms of higher powers.